The Aristocrats played live at Paradox February 26th 2014 with support of The Godsticks. Review by Frank Hurkmans and photography by Hen Metsemakers.

 The Aristocrats served an almost two hours during lasting musical banquet of music originated from there own composing skills.
 A banquet with humor and parodies on several levels; musical tricks, storytelling, entertainment on stage, making jokes about each other’s intrinsic skills and cultural background characteristics including audience participation.
 These cats showed an almost unbelievable mutual connection during the whole show!
 And the audience really appreciated all the ingredients.

-Basically these three gifted men live their dream: creating and making the music they like from out of IMGP0270their deepest self.
+Basically these three gifted men live their dream: creating and making the music they like from out of their deepest self.
 Choosing to follow their passion and making music is their mission.
 And in the Aristocrats they can really show what they are able to do.
 And everything in live is relative: they also don’t take themselves always seriously.

 The band started with a loosely introduction to Govan’s “Fugitive Jack”; the first bars only starting with drums, then the bass fell in and the guitar started to yell.
 The relaxed attitude and easiness how this tune developed toward a high peek was exemplary of the musical level during the whole concert.
 The interplay felt telepathic sometimes and with an easiness seldom seen by us.